ammarhakim/gkyl/doc/Linalg.md

 : Returns element LuaJIT FFI type stored in the vector.

 `v:data()`
-: Returns pxointer to the underlying C data pointer storing the data.
+: Returns pointer to the underlying C data pointer storing the data.
+This should be used with caution.
+Note that as is standard in C the returned data pointer is __indexed starting at 0__.

 `v:copy()`
 : Creates and returns a new vector object with the same contents as `v`.